↖ Articles

 Update packages

-Control-click (right-click) the package and select Update Package.
+Under Package Dependencies in the Project Navigator, control-click (right-click) the package and select Update Package.

 Xcode’s context menu options for a package dependency

-Control-click (right-click) Package Dependencies in the Project Navigator.
+Control-click (right-click) Package Dependencies in the Project Navigator and select Update to Latest Package Versions.

 Xcode’s context menu options for all package dependencies